You've put a great deal of time into optimizing your website, so there's nothing worse than having nothing to show for your efforts.

 Why would Google show the wrong meta description in Google search results?
 Why would your meta description not update.

-Meta descriptions are the short description that appears underneath the site title in search results.
+Meta descriptions are the short descriptions that appear underneath the site title in search results.
 Google shows these as a preview of the page, and most content editors allow you to set a custom description.

 The descriptions are a great way to entice searchers to click on your search result over the others, as you can see here the content can vary pretty widely depending on the search term.